ethstorage/es-node/SETUP.md

 ```node
 npx hardhat run scripts/deploy.js --network devnet
 ```
-And you will see the deployed storage contract address on the console with 1 ether pre-funded.
+And you will see the deployed storage contract address on the console with 10 ethers pre-funded.

 ### Step 4: Update contract address
 Find the flag `--storage.l1contract` in `run.sh`, and replace the old value with the newly deployed one.
 ```sh
   --storage.l1contract <contract_address> \
 ```
+_Note: The newly deployed contract will take effect after the block containing the deploy transaction is finalized, which means you should start the first es-node in the network after at least 2 epochs (about 15 minutes)._

 ## Start up a private EthStorage network